project-gauntlet/website/docs/plugin-development/getting-started.md

 ## Publishing

-Publishing a plugin is a little different in Gauntlet than usually.
-It is distributed and doesn't have any central system
+Publishing a plugin may be a different in Gauntlet than use are used to.
+It is distributed, and doesn't have any central system

-Plugins are distributed as a part of the same git repository and to publish the plugin you can run `npm run publish`.
+Plugins are distributed as a part of the same git repository which contains the code (similar to GitHub Pages).
+To publish the plugin you need to run `npm run publish`.
 But because during publishing process changes are being made to the git repository, it is **strongly** encouraged to use CI/CD to do it, template repository has predefined workflow already available

-Compiled plugin is stored on `gauntlet/release` branch and when installing plugin using git repository url, Gauntlet will download that branch and install plugin from there.
+Compiled plugin is stored on `gauntlet/release` branch and when installing plugin using git repository url (same as the one used for `git clone`), Gauntlet will download that branch and install plugin from there.